gromanaz/assignment07/assignment02/README.md

   * only one text color
   * font size not too big, but also not too small
   * line height
+  * eye-friendlier text color

 * consistency:
   * all links in same style: same color, same text decoration
+  * keep header in same place

+* whitespace:
+  * include enough space between text and pictures

+* density of text:
+  * increase line height
+  * increase text size

+* emphasis of important elements:
+  * links
+  * headings

+* organization of information:
+  * reorganize layout from columns to one with some centered text

+* clean graphical implementation:
+  * included enough space around images

+* use of separators
+  * lines?

+* good margins: